galaxyproject/training-material/topics/data-science/tutorials/python-functions/tutorial.md

 - How do I write functions in Python?
 - What is a function?
 - What do they look like?
-#- Fill in the missing part of a function (exercise)
+- Fill in the missing part of a function
 #- Discussion of the results
 #- Write a new function that does a sepcific computation, building on previous portion (exercise)